 On January 30th 2021, I ended a fantastic 2,5 year adventure working in the European Union institutions.
 I spent this time at the EU Institute of Security Studies, the EUISS, where I worked on the EU Cyber Direct project, providing research support to the European External Actions Service in its cyberdiplomacy endeavours.
 I have decided… Read More Cyberdiplomacy at the EU – Personal highlights

 By relying solely on traditional media, we might not be able to create group immunity with a COVID-19 vaccine.
 A wave of conspiracies has washed over the information ecosystem and play into people’s deep seated fears.
-Science communicators can learn from conspiracy influencers how to reach people, especially on platforms like Instagram that have become conspiracy engines, so where are they on social media?
-How can we work together on spreading accurate… Read More What we can learn from conspiracists on social media
+Science communicators can learn from conspiracy influencers how to reach people, especially on platforms like Instagram that have become… Read More What we can learn from conspiracists on social media

 For almost a year now I have been diving in, and have been kicked out of several anti-vaccination Facebook groups.
 There is an ever growing community of people who refuse to vaccinate against diseases like Measles, Chicken Pox, Tetanus, Polio, HPV,… It’s become so big that the World Health Organization even named vaccine hesitancy one… Read More Anti-vaccination and the Tragedy of the Commons

 “Most women who claim they were raped were rapebaiting.
 If they just let ugly men have sex once in a while, the world would be better for everyone.
 It’s just sex, they need to get over it” This was a post from the now banned Subreddit /r/Incels.
 A community of men who claim to be… Read More Banning online communities; is it too late to stop radicalization?